archethic-foundation/archethic-docs/docs/participate/wallet/README.md

 - **Current Theme**: Allows to know which theme is used in the application.
 - **Lock**: Allows to know if it is necessary to authenticate at the launching of the application.
 - **Lock Timeout**: Allows to know after how long the application requires authentication at its launch if the user has left the application open to browse for another one for example.
+- **Auto Lock Date**: Contains the timestamp of the last autolock.
 - **Pin Pad Shuffle**: Allows you to determine whether the PIN code keyboard should be shuffled when entering.
 - **Show Balances**: Allows you to determine if the financial information should be displayed.
 - **Show Blog**: Allows you to know which blog articles should be displayed.
 - **Show Price Chart**: Allows you to determine whether the graph and indicators of the UCO price chart should be displayed.
+- **Price Chart Scale**: Current scale of the price chart.
 - **Active Vibrations**: Allows to know if at each action, a small vibration is emitted on the mobiles.
 - **Active Notifications**: Allows to know if the notifications of reception of UCO are active or not.
+- **Active RPC Server**: Allows DApps connect to the wallet to get informations or send/sign transactions.
 - **Language Seed**: Allows to know if the seed phrase is composed of French or English words.
+- **Current Version**: Current version of the wallet app installed.
+- **Main Screen Current Page**: Current page selected on the main screen.

 The second group of information represents the sensitive elements related to security:
 - **Seed**: Allows to store the wallet seed needed to perform transactions on the Archethic blockchain.